 - How to Diagram Any Sentence pairs with The Diagramming Dictionary to give further practice in diagramming.

-Jessica Otto shows how to diagram four sentences from How to Diagram Any Sentence.
+- Jessica Otto shows how to diagram four sentences from How to Diagram Any Sentence.

 Can I see a sample of the curriculum?

-Yes!
+- Yes!
 We provide extensive samples of each title on its product page (that’s the webpage you go to in order to purchase the product).
 Look for the Sample button beneath the cover image.
 By taking a good look at the samples, you should be able to determine the correct level and the format you wish to use.

-Yes, it is overkill for a student to complete these exercises in both WWE and FLL.
+- Yes, it is overkill for a student to complete all the exercises in both WWE and FLL.
 If you use both WWE and FLL, choose the narration, dictation, and copy work from one book or the other.
+Narration, dictation, and copy work are foundational to writing and grammar skills, and so we included the instruction in both products because many curricula do not teach these skills.

 Can I use FLL in a classroom or group-instruction setting?

-Yes.
+- Yes.
 We have links to licensing information in this FAQ.